tmssngr/tinyC/lsra.md

 free until: 24  22  24
 ```

-The current interval ends at position 22 and register r1 is free until position 22, we pick that.
+The current interval ends at position 22 and register `r1` is free until position 22, so we pick that.

 ```
     0 2 4 6 8 0 2 4 6 8 0 2 4